-FOXBOROUGH, MA (WHDH) - Going to the Super Bowl is nothing new for the Patriots.
+FOXBOROUGH, MASS.
+(WHDH) - Going to the Super Bowl is nothing new for the Patriots.
 They are set to play in their ninth title game.
 The Falcons have been to just one.
 With that said, Bill Belichick’s team is not just relying on experience as the upper hand.

 “It’s not about experience, it’s not about who’s played in the game, it’s about who plays well in the game,” Matthew Slater said.